filecoin-project/devgrants/open-grants/README.md

 ## 📋 How to apply

 Here are the steps to submit a proposal for the open grant category!
-1. Submit a PR against the [`open-proposal-template.md` file](https://github.com/filecoin-project/devgrants/blob/master/open-grant-proposals/open-proposal-template.md) in the [`open-grant-proposals` folder](https://github.com/filecoin-project/devgrants/tree/master/open-grant-proposals) of this repo.
-Make sure to fill in all the categories of the proposal template (incomplete proposals will not be considered).
+1. Submit a PR against the [`open-proposal-template.md` file](https://github.com/filecoin-project/devgrants/tree/master/open-grants/open-proposal-template.md) in this [`open-grants` folder](https://github.com/filecoin-project/devgrants/tree/master/open-grants).
+Make sure to fill in all the categories of the proposal template.
 Rename your file `project-title.md`, making sure to replace `project-title` with the name of your project.

 Open Grant proposals are reviewed monthly.
 The deadline for the next wave is **August 31, 2021**